Medical Reviewer

 • Excessive alcohol consumption is a significant public health concern globally, contributing to a wide range of diseases and injuries, including accidents and violence.

-• Alcohol’s impact on brain chemistry can exacerbate existing mental health conditions and contribute to the development of new ones, leading to a cycle of worsening
+• Alcohol’s impact on brain chemistry can exacerbate existing mental health conditions and contribute to the development of new ones, leading to a vicious cycle.

 Jump to Section